Thapelo1/react-hooks-simplified/README.md

-# Everything You Need To Know About React hooks
+# Everything You Need To Know About UseState